Raspberry mascarpone cake is a soft vanilla raspberry cake filled with homemade raspberry compote and a light mascarpone frosting.

 Beat at medium speed for 2 to 3 minutes until smooth and firm.

-Place the first layer in a cake ring, pipe a border of mascarpone cream, fill the center with pastry cream, and add fresh raspberries.
+Place the first cake layer on a cake board and pipe a border of mascarpone frosting around the edge.

-Finish with fresh raspberries and serve, with raspberry sauce if desired.
+Decorate with fresh raspberries and additional mascarpone frosting if desired.

 Storage